Wondahs/Frontend_Mentor/README.md

 # Frontend_Mentor
-A practice ground for improving my HTML, CSS and JavaScript skills.
+I'm now learning and improving my HTML, CSS and JavaScript skills on Frontendmenthor.io.
+This is a repository containing all the submitted assignments.